joshuambell/adv-web-projects/README.md

 # adv-web-projects
 Repository for advanced web projects class
-This repository will be used for assignments as part of the class.
+This repository will be used for coding assignments as part of the Advanced Web projects class.